 - It may take up to about 8 weeks for bruising and swelling to go away.
 Try to be patient as you wait to see the final result.

-- It may take as long as 1 to 2 years for tissues to heal and scars to fade, but the scars never totally go away.
+- It may take as long as 1 to 2 years for tissues to heal and scars to fade, but the scars never go away completely.

 - Ask when you can go back to wearing regular bras.
 Talk with your surgeon about the type of bra to wear – sometimes it will depend on the type of surgery you had.
 After you heal, underwires and lace might feel uncomfortable if they press on scars or rub your skin.

-- Women who have reconstruction months or years after a mastectomy go through a period of emotional adjustment once they have their breast reconstructed.
+- Women who have reconstruction months or years after a mastectomy may go through a period of emotional adjustment once they’ve had their breast reconstructed.
 Just as it takes time to get used to the loss of a breast, it takes time to start thinking of the reconstructed breast as your own.
 Talking with other women who have had breast reconstruction might be helpful.
-Talking with a mental health professional may also help you sort out anxiety and other distressing feelings.
+Talking with a mental health professional might also help you sort out anxiety and other distressing feelings.

-- Silicone gel implants may open up or leak inside the body without causing symptoms.
-Your surgeon will usually recommend that regular MRIs of the implant be done to make sure it isn’t leaking.
-This is not required with saline implants.
-You will likely have your first MRI 1 to 3 years after your implant surgery and every 2 years from then on, although it may vary by implant.
-Your insurance may not cover this.
-Talk to your doctor about long-term follow-up.
+- Silicone gel implants may open up or leak inside the breast without causing symptoms.
+Surgeons usually recommend getting regular magnetic resonance imaging (MRI) of implants to make sure they aren’t leaking.
+(This isn’t needed with saline implants.)
+You’ll likely have your first MRI 1 to 3 years after your implant surgery and every 2 years from then on, although it may vary by implant.
+Your insurance might not cover this.
+Be sure to talk to your doctor about long-term follow-up.

 - Call your doctor right away if you notice any new skin changes, swelling, lumps, pain, or fluid from the breast, armpit, or flap donor site, or if you have other symptoms that concern you.

-For more information on coping after cancer, see our documents After Diagnosis: A Guide for Patients and Families and Sexuality for the Woman With Cancer.
-They are available on our website, www.cancer.org, or you can have them sent to you by calling 1-800-227-2345.
+For more information on coping after cancer, see After Diagnosis: A Guide for Patients and Families and Sexuality for the Woman With Cancer.